 During orientation, a Student Handbook is distributed to each new student.
 The handbook contains the South College Academic Honor Code and the Student Conduct Standards and Regulations, as well as helpful information about a variety of topics.
 Copies are available in the Student Activities Coordinator’s, Dean of Student Services’, and the Executive Vice President and Provost’s offices.

 A President’s List and a Dean’s List are published at the end of each quarter.
 These lists contain the name of all eligible students.

 At graduation each year, the Commencement Bulletin contains the name, degree/certificate to be awarded, and major field of study of all graduates

-A monthly newsletter, the Southern Digest, provides members of the South College community with information relating to campus news, upcoming activities, and student organization updates.
+A monthly newsletter provides members of the South College community with information relating to campus news, upcoming activities, and student organization updates.
 This newsletter is developed by the Student Activities Coordinator.
 The newsletter is posted on the Student Portal.

 Expressions, the student literary magazine, is a collection of student writing and is published once each year.

 - Students have the right to refuse to permit the disclosure of directory information except to the extent that FERPA otherwise authorizes disclosure without consent.

 Directory information is information contained in a student’s education record that would not generally be considered harmful or an invasion of privacy if disclosed.

 South College has designated the following as directory information: (1) name, (2) local address, (3) local and mobile telephone number, (4) permanent address, (5) permanent telephone number, (6) e-mail address, (7) major field of study, (8) classification, (9) dates of enrollment and enrollment status, (10) degrees and awards received, (11) previous educational institution(s) attended, (12) participation in institutional activities, and (13) photograph if available.